How we use market research

-We regularly do market research with our customers and you might be asked to take part.
+We regularly do market research with people who use our services and you might be asked to take part.
 Your views count and can help make a real difference.

 About our market research

 We want to know what you think about the way we do things so we can improve our service to you.

 Most of the research we ask for your help on is about: